RadhaKrishn: Development

 Shibhapriya Swas is the set and costume designer who was inspired from their descriptions in scriptures, as well as different paintings.
 Surya Raj Kamwas is the music director of the show who composed various themes.
-Thewere re approximately 500 members of the crew.
+There were approximately 500 members of the crew.

 Casting

 In 2017, Chahat Pandey was first cast as the lead Radha opposite Sumedh Mudgalkar while Madirakshi Mundle and Siddharth Arora as Goloka RadhaKrishna.
 They also starred in the show's first teaser, however, were replaced by Mallika Singh, Shivya Pathania and Himanshu Soni due to creative differences.

 Reception

-Even though RadhaKrishn did not prove to be as successful as Mahabharat but it did become popular.
-The series opened up with 6.427 million impressions and was the sixth most watched urban television in its debut week in India, ranking in a TRP of 2.9.
 In the first week of December 2018, it was at fifth position with 6.6 million impressions.
-It started to get low ratings when Star Bharat shifted to a pay channel.
-It had an average 0.5 TRP in 2020 and 2021.

 Prequel

-In June, it was announced that a prequel show will be launched, highlighting the early days of Lord Krishna.
-It has been titled as Jai Kanhaiya Lal Ki.
-It premiered on 19 October 2021 and ended on 4 July 2022.
+A prequel show was launched, highlighting the early days of Lord Krishna.
+It was titled as Jai Kanhaiya Lal Ki and premiered on 19 October 2021 and ended on 4 July 2022.